avaxman/MoebiusCode/README.md

 # MoebiusCode

-This code serves as a Demo for the paper [Conformal Mesh Deformations with Möbius Transformations](https://www.staff.science.uu.nl/~vaxma001/Conformal_Mesh_Deformations_with_Mobius_Transformations.pdf) by Vaxman *et al.* from SIGGRAPH 2015.
+This code serves as a Demo for the paper [Conformal Mesh Deformations with M&ouml;bius Transformations](https://www.staff.science.uu.nl/~vaxma001/Conformal_Mesh_Deformations_with_Mobius_Transformations.pdf) by Vaxman *et al.* from SIGGRAPH 2015.
 The demo uses the optimization package, and specialized traits from the [libhedra](https://github.com/avaxman/libhedra) package, which is in turn based on [libigl](http://libigl.github.io/libigl/) and [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 It implements the following features from the paper:

 1. 2D deformation and interpolation using complex numbers.
 2. 3D deformation using quaternions.
 3. Exact metric conformal (2D and 3D) and intersection-angle preserving (2D).
-4. Working with any polyhedral (non-triangular) meshes, where every face undergoes a single M\"obius transformation.
+4. Working with any polyhedral (non-triangular) meshes, where every face undergoes a single M&ouml;bius transformation.

 See paper for details on the mathematical formulation of the above.